Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 * 5. The database will update itself and send confirmation.
 * 6. The system will display success, and the user will enter their account should they only have one, or be able to select an account to view otherwise.

- Post-condition: the account will be deactivated.
+ Post-condition: the account will be deactivated, remaining in the database only for tracing purposes.
 ### Alternatives
 * 3. 1.
 If the system does not receive the confirmation:
         1. The system will display an error message.